pec0ra/buvic/README.md

-                        The ozone value in DU to use for the calculations if no value is found in a B file --no-coscor, -c       Don't apply cos correction --no-plots, -q        Don't generate plots but only qasume files
+                        The ozone value in DU to use for the calculations if no value is found in a B file --no-coscor, -c       Don't apply cos correction
 ```
 The options `--days-and-brewer-id`, `--paths`, `--all` and `--watch` correspond to the 4 different ways to run the tool and only one can be used at a time.

-The options `--input-dir`, `--output-dir`, `--albedo`, `--aerosol` , `--ozone`, `--no-coscor` and `--no-plots` are optional parameters and can be used with any of the 4 options cited above.
+The options `--input-dir`, `--output-dir`, `--albedo`, `--aerosol` , `--ozone` and `--no-coscor` are optional parameters and can be used with any of the 4 options cited above.
 If not specified, default values will be used.

 ### 1. Calculate dates and brewer id